chef-boneyard/chef-web-docs-2016/chef_master/source/plugin_knife_azure.rst

 .. include:: ../../includes_plugin_knife/includes_plugin_knife_azure.rst

+.. note:: This plugin requires the |subcommand knife windows| plugin to be present on the same machine.

 .. note:: Review the list of `common options <http://docs.opscode.com/knife_common_options.html>`_ available to this (and all) |knife| subcommands and plugins.

 Install this plugin